thinkshout/thinkshout/_case_studies/enterprise.md

       - 37% of visitors clicked through to apply to the challenge
       - Average time on page was 00:03:01

-      In the end, the site generated over 600 applications — doubling the original target of 300 (275 of those applications were submitted in the first 2 weeks).
+      In the end, the site generated over 800 applications — nearly tripling the original target of 300 (275 of those applications were submitted in the first 2 weeks).

   - section-image: "/assets/images/case-studies/enterprise-4.jpg"
     section-image-alt1: "Enterprise 3 pillars page viewed on a laptop and mobile."